The list of Government measures supporting Business. Last update January 18, 2021.

 vouchers for cultural events

 The Chamber of Deputies approved postponement of ticket refunds for international festivals.
 Ticket holders can ask for refund of the ticket only after October 31, 2021.
 Those who already have tickets for any of these festivals will be able to apply for a voucher which would enable them to attend the same event in 2021.
-The amendment now needs approval by the Senate and the President.
+The Parliament approved at the end of October extension of the option until autumn 2022.

 rural development program for agriculture.